janejuenyang/persist/recover.md

     * [Cash Assistance (TANF)](https://www.acf.hhs.gov/ofa/map/contact-information-tanf-offices)
     * [Utility Assistance (LIHEAP)](https://www.acf.hhs.gov/ocs/programs/liheap)
 * **If needed, consider an emergency loan** from the [Federal Employee Education and Assistance Fund (FEEA)](https://feea.org/)

+# Consider telling your story
+Tens of thousands of public servants have been illegally fired since January 20, 2025 and media reports suggest hundreds of thousands more may be targeted.
+The loss of jobs have an immediate effect on our lives and families, but there are also huge economic and societal effects that will not be immediately obvious.
+More uncontrolled disease and foodborne outbreaks.
+More plane and car accidents.
+Less access to essential services in rural communities.
+Loss of business as households tighten budgets.
+Increased danger in national parks.
+The list is endless because federal government supports every corner of our nation's operations, from the highly visible like Social Security to the niche like overseeing nuclear waste stockpiles.

+If you want to help your community understand the throughline from the attack on public servants to the experiences and rights of everyday America, consider sharing your story on social media, letters to the editor or op-eds in your local newspaper, etc. [View an example outline of how to tell your story.](files/impact-story-outline.md)

 # Find your next career move
 Beyond your personal network and general job aggregators like LinkedIn and Indeed, there are many domain and sector-specific job boards.
 Below are a curated list to get you started.
 I have also written up some [tips on finding a job](https://github.com/janejuenyang/welcome/blob/main/resources/jobs.md).